glic3rinu/django-orchestra/README.md

 python3 panel/manage.py runserver
 ```

-Now you can see the web interface on http://localhost:8000/admin/
+Now you can see the web interface on `http://localhost:8000/admin/`

-Checkout the steps for other deployments: [development](INSTALLDEV.md), [production](INSTALL.md)

 Quick Start